Games Genie

 Conclusion

 Story-focused co-op on Switch spans sprawling CRPGs, crafted two-player adventures, and relaxed sims you can grow into over weeks.
 We weighted narrative quality and how cooperation shapes that story, then balanced replay value, usability, and performance to find picks for different skill levels and schedules.
-Whether you prefer cinematic set pieces or slow-burn character arcs, you’ll find clear reasons each game placed where it did and who it suits best.
+Whether you prefer cinematic set pieces or slow-burn character arcs, each game placed where it did for clear reasons—story depth, cooperative integration, or accessibility—and you'll find who it suits best.
 Ready for more tailored picks?
 Try our Recommendations Engine for suggestions that match your play style.

 # Local Multiplayer